 Standard Assessment Test Results for 2017

-New tests in line with the National Curriculum mean that results are now reported as 'scaled scores'.
+National Curriculum tests report results as 'scaled scores'.
 In order to meet the expected standard, children must achieve a scaled score of 100 or more in their SATs tests.
 A key indicator in these results is how Hook Junior School compares with the National average.

-Sixty nine percent of children attending Hook Junior School achieved the expected standard in Reading, compared with the national average of sixty five percent.
+Eighty two percent of children attending Hook Junior School achieved the expected standard in Reading, compared with the national average of seventy one percent.

 Writing is assessed by the school and does not form part of the SATS test.